sammi-turner/Minimal-DWM-Build/README.md

 Nah.
 I don't really need them.

-If you want to run external scripts, then you might be better off starting with the [official default build](https://dwm.suckless.org/) and customising with patches from there.
+If you want to run external scripts, then you might be better off starting with the [official default build](https://dwm.suckless.org/) and customising it with patches.

 ## What about Snazzy Window Manager?